ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/attack-simulator.md

 - **Email template editor**.
 The ability to create a custom, reusable email template's that you can use for future attack simulations.

 - **CSV Recipient Import**.
-The ability to use a CSV file to import your target recipient list instead of using the address book picker.
+The ability to use a .csv file to import your target recipient list instead of using the address book picker.

-**More new features are coming soon to Attack Simulator**.
+More new features are coming soon to Attack Simulator.
 These include:

 - **Attachment payload phishing simulation**.
 The ability to use an attachment as the payload for phishing simulation in place of a URL.